-Study identifies chemical changes in brains of people at risk for Alzheimer's diseaseAugust 24th, 2011 in Neuroscience /
+Study identifies chemical changes in brains of people at risk for Alzheimer's diseaseAugust 24, 2011 in Medicine & Health / Neuroscience

 A brain imaging scan identifies biochemical changes in the brains of normal people who might be at risk for Alzheimer's disease, according to research published in the August 24, 2011, online issue of Neurology, the medical journal of the American Academy of Neurology.